A popular student destination

 Experience life as a Barts and The London Student in Malta

 You make your own experience while at university but we are here to make that time as enjoyable as it can be.
-We want to provide our students with the total Queen Mary University of London experience, but within the beautiful setting of Gozo and Malta.
+We want to provide our students with a Queen Mary University of London experience, but within the beautiful setting of Gozo and Malta.
 Your student experience both in and out of the classroom is important to us.

 Students on the islands will experience student life as a Barts and The London student right from the start, all the way through to becoming a foundation level doctor.
 It is no secret that Barts students like to ‘work hard, play hard’, a philosophy that has been with the School for many years now.
-Studying medicine is certainly demanding and intensive; however, there is still time for students to enjoy the wide range of activities and clubs that the islands have to offer, ranging from trekking in the mountains to water sports and nightlife.
+Studying medicine is certainly demanding and intensive; however, there is still time for students to enjoy the wide range of activities and clubs that the islands have to offer, ranging from coastal trekking to water sports and nightlife.

 A wonderful Mediterranean location